LaloEnri23/Back2End2E-Commerce/README.md

 This is an e-commerce backend application built with Node.js, Express.js, Sequelize ORM, and MySQL database.
 The application provides API endpoints to manage products, categories, and tags for an e-commerce website.

+## My Task

+Your task is to modify the provided starter code and build the back end for an e-commerce site.
+You will configure an Express.js API with Sequelize and a MySQL database.
+Additionally, you need to create a walkthrough video demonstrating the application's functionality and meeting the acceptance criteria.

 # Table of Contents
 - Installation